ece-student/Team-16/docs/lab1/lab1.md

    ```
 ![PotReading](imagesLab1/pot.png)

-   * We also measured the frequecncy of the signal using oscilloscope which was around 50 Hz and the duty cycle increased as the angle increased.(Checkout the Demos section)
+   * We also measured the frequecncy of the signal using oscilloscope which was around 50 Hz and the duty cycle increased as the angle increased.(Checkout the Demos section!)

 ### Part 6: Assemble your robot